 Biosecurity is everyone’s responsibility.

-The Australian Dairy Sustainability Framework 2021 Sustainability Report has been released – a collaborative effort between Australian Dairy Products Federation, Dairy Australia and Australian Dairy Farmers.
+The Australian Dairy Sustainability Framework is a collaborative effort between Australian Dairy Products Federation, Dairy Australia and Australian Dairy Farmers.
 Together, our Dairy Promise is to provide nutritious food for a healthier world.